lxzhu/lxzhu.github.io/_posts/2020-06-02-linux-basic-commands-list.md

 1. less: display file content in paging mode and support move forward and backward.
 1. cut:  print selected parts of lines
 1. join: join lines on a common field
+1. sort: sort lines of a file
+1. uniq: remove adjacent duplicated lines of a file
 1. wc: count word or line of a file
 1. split: split files by lines, by size or by number of chunks
 1. tr: translate, squeeze, and/or delete characters
+1. tee: redirect output to multiple files or processes

 ## administrator